Milk Paint vs Chalk Paint: What’s Right For You?

 Chalk paint is so easy to find!
 Almost any hardware store has at least one version of it available.
 But here are the top places to buy chalk paint.

-When it comes to milk paint vs chalk paint, both have their pros and cons.
+When it comes to chalk paint vs milk paint, both have their pros and cons.

-For DIYers looking to achieve either chippy or rustic looks, milk paint is the way to go.
+For DIYers looking to create either chippy or rustic looks, milk paint is the way to go.
 On the other hand, chalk paint offers more versatility while still being easy enough for beginners.

 But no scuff sanding or priming is needed if you want a chippy look with the milk paint.
 The milk paint will stick very well in most areas, and not stick well in other areas.